Atrash87/Energy_Consumption_Forecasting_LightGBM/Report/README.md

 ---

 ### 2.2 Actual vs Forecast Examples
-To illustrate model behavior across activity levels, six meters were selected—one from each cluster.
+To illustrate model behavior across activity levels, six meters were selected, one from each cluster.
 These represent a range of activity patterns: from mostly active meters with steady daily demand to mostly inactive ones dominated by zero consumption.

 - Highly active meters show clear daily cycles with moderate forecast errors.
 - Mostly inactive meters yield higher MAPE, as small absolute errors inflate relative error percentages.